-In this article, we will walk you through what is software testing in detail, why is it important to be done before the software goes live in production, how to become a software tester and different types of roles in software testing.
+In this article, we will walk you through what is software testing in detail, why is it important to be done before the software goes live in production, how to become a software or program tester with no experience, and the different types of roles in software testing.

 Software testing is an important part of the software development life cycle that can help ensure that software is of high quality and meets customer requirements.
 Before a software goes live in production, it must be tested to ensure that it works as per the given requirements.